barrettc/barrettc.github.io/README.md

 ### About
 I'm a software engineer living and working in Austin, Texas.
 I graduated from [Texas A&M University](http://www.tamu.edu) with a degree in Computer Engineering and have held a variety of roles at companies such as Vignette (now [OpenText](http://www.opentext.com)) and [Electronic Arts](http://www.ea.com).
-I currently work at [Ballista Technology Group](https://www.ballista.com) as a Principal Consultant focusing on custom development for our clients.
+I currently work at [Nationwide Marketing Group](https://www.nationwidegroup.org) as the Director of Platform Development focusing on building a next generation digital marketing platform.

 I've had an interest in technology as far back as I can remember and still love solving problems and making lives easier through software.
 Outside of work, I keep busy with my wife and our two daughters.